ilijaljubicic/mikan/readme.md

     {"mikanType": "filter", "script": ""}

 Although the filter is constructed with JavaScript code, the Client App does not have to be a browser or JavaScript App.
+Note that any errors in the JavaScript evaluation will result in the message going through (return true).

 ### Server settings